Change Started

 “Sheesham is mostly used for furniture while Khair yields Kattha, which is taken with betel leaves or pan.
 Semal and Gutel are used as matchwood and Kanju in the plywood industry.
 Babul provides the principal tanning material of the state.
 Some of the grasses such as Baib and bamboo are the raw materials for the paper industry.
 Tendu leaves are used in making bidis (Indian cigarettes), and cane is used in baskets and furniture”

 Mango Trees comprise more than 30% of the tree species found in Uttar Pradesh.
-The locally grown fruit trees in urban and semi-urban settings not only provide delicious food, but it helps in clean air and provide green jobs.
+The locally grown fruit trees in urban and semi-urban settings not only provide delicious food, but it help in clean air and provide green jobs.

 Wrapping Up